 Driver Trainers: Driving TMC Foward

-TMC is known for its top notch, thorough flatbed training program.
+TMC Transportation is known for its top notch, thorough flatbed training program.
 Our program is recognized as one of the best and is one of the few on-the-job truck driver training programs in the country approved by the Department of Labor as a certified Heavy Truck Driver Apprenticeship program.
-Upon completing orientation, drivers will head out for several weeks of over-the-road training with one of our certified driver trainers where they will receive hands-on experience of the flatbed industry.
+Upon completing new driver orientation, drivers will head out for several weeks of over-the-road training with one of our certified driver trainers where they will receive hands-on experience with the flatbed industry before receiving the keys to their latest-model Peterbilt.

-Driver trainers are vital to the TMC training department, and each month a trainer is chosen who demonstrates the outstanding qualities TMC looks for in a trainer.
-The Trainer of the Month recipient is chosen based on their safety record and the safety performance of their trainees, the number of drivers trained and the retention percentage of those drivers.
+Driver trainers are vital to the TMC Training department, and each month a trainer is chosen who demonstrates the outstanding qualities TMC looks for in a trainer.
+The Trainer of the Month recipient is chosen based on their safety record/safety performance of their trainees, the number of drivers trained, and the retention percentage of those drivers.

 Congratulations to our recent Trainers of the Month!